gaia-adm/webhook-service/README.md

 ### Pushing data
 Add the hookUrl (see above) to webhooks configuration
+NOTE: Meanwhile there is no restriction of using webhook generated for certain eventType/datasource with different eventType/datasource so use carefully.

 ### Flow
 When webhook data received, the API token and Webhook token are validated.